Skip to content

 StringAsserts that the output is equal to the String

-• Example Pass Test: the program should only output "Hello World", and it does:
+• Example Pass Test: the program should output "Hello World" and a newline, and it does:

 yml